navythenerd/awesome-hammerspoon-framework/README.md

 ## A framework for [Hammerspoon](http://www.hammerspoon.org)

 This is a framework for your Hammerspoon configuration.
-The aims of this framework are to unitize the structure of Hammerspoon functionalities (called `modules` in this framework), thus it is a seperate layer between the Hammerspoon API and the LUA-Scripting engine.
+The aims of this framework are to unitize the structure of Hammerspoon functionalities (called `modules` in this framework).
 So everyone can include modules from other developers with ease.
 The framework does the rest for you, e.g. loading dependencies, binding the hotkeys etc..

 ### Instructions